-In addition, garlic can be a controversial item.
-Although most experts favor the ingredient for its numerous health benefits, garlic (in rare cases) has been linked to Heinz body anemia in dogs.2
+In addition, this recipe includes garlic, which can be a controversial item.
+Although many favor the ingredient for its claimed health benefits, garlic has been linked to Heinz body anemia in dogs.3

-Judging by its ingredients alone, Pure Balance canned dog food looks like an above average wet product.
+Based on its ingredients alone, Pure Balance wet dog food looks like an above-average wet product.

 Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a wet product containing a significant amount of meat.

-Pure Balance canned dog food is a meat-based product using a significant amount of beef or chicken as its main sources of animal protein, thus earning the brand 5 stars.
+Pure Balance includes both grain-inclusive and grain-free wet dog foods using a significant amount of named meats as their dominant source of animal protein, thus earning the brand 5 stars.